cypress-io/cypress/cypress/v1.0/documentation/1-Commands/39-server.md

 # Options

-Pass in an options object to specify the conditions of the command.
+Pass in an options object to change the default behavior of the command.

 **[cy.server(*options* )](#options-usage)**